bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Keep documentation fresh:

 - **Maintain documentation:** Keep a living document repository that evolves with the project.
-- **Encourage contributions:** Ensure every team member updates and accesses documentation.
+- **Encourage contributions:** Make sure every team member updates and accesses documentation.
 Collaborative documentation practices help in maintaining accuracy and completeness.
 - **Avoid silos:** Use documentation to onboard new team members and prevent knowledge silos.
 Well-maintained documentation can facilitate smoother transitions and knowledge transfer.

 Use performance dashboards: